 Public opinion, along with technical and policy considerations, will be used to inform staff recommendations and decisions made by City Council.

-City staff will review public feedback and consider changes to the proposed design where feasible before reporting to the Infrastructure and Environment Committee in December 2025.
-Subject to approval, installation is planned for Spring 2026 – 2027.
+City staff will review public feedback and consider changes to the proposed design where feasible before reporting to the Infrastructure and Environment Committee.
+Subject to approval, installation would be planned for Summer 2026 – 2027.

 To receive project updates by email, please contact us and indicate that you would like to be added to the mailing list.